react-native-camera/react-native-camera/README.md

 #### `capture([options,] callback)`

 Captures data from the camera.
 What is captured is based on the `captureMode` and `captureTarget` props. `captureMode` tells the camera whether you want a still image or video. `captureTarget` allows you to specify how you want the data to be captured and sent back to you.
-The available `target`s are `Camera.constants.CaptureTarget.memory` and `Camera.constants.CaptureTarget.disk` - the latter has been shown to dramatically improve camera performance.
+See `captureTarget` under Properties to see the available values.

 Supported options: